Syntax and syntactic variation

 2017.
 Dropping the F-bomb: An argument for valued features as derivational time-bombs.
 NELS 47 Proceedings.

 Under review.
 Nominal licensing is driven by valued (phi-)features.
 GLOW Short Report Proceedings.
 Nordlyd special issue.
-(Also available: Slides from GLOW, Leiden University, and a handout from an NYU Syntax Brown Bag talk.)
+(Also available: Slides from GLOW 40, Leiden University, and a handout from an NYU Syntax Brown Bag talk.)

 To appear.
 Licensing and Differential Object Marking: The view from Neo-Aramaic.
 Syntax.

 What are the precise operations that underlie what we see on the surface as phi-agreement, and when do these operations take place?

-Under review.
+Under revision.
 Opacity in agreement.
 Edited volume on current issues in Minimalist approaches to agreement.
 Open Generative Syntax, Language Science Press.
 (Also available: Slides from a talk given at LSA 90, 2016.)

 2015.
 Morphological reversal in Amadiya as late agreement.
 WCCFL 33 Poster Proceedings.